 Jaime Lauren Webb

-Karen SnyderFollowing graduation from UNCA in Health Car Administration, Karen has had the privilege of serving individuals with intellectual and developmental disabilites and their families for over 25 years.
+Karen SnyderFollowing graduation from UNCA in Health Care Administration, Karen has had the privilege of serving individuals with intellectual and developmental disabilites and their families for over 25 years.
 She joined Open Hearts in 2011, initially as a volunteer and then as a staff.
-As a paraprofessional Karen enjoys enriching the lives of our artists through the arts and life skills.
+As a paraprofessional, Karen enjoys enriching the lives of the artists through the arts and through teaching life skills.

 1994 and received her Studio Art Degree from Columbia College in 1998.
 After some time adventuring